pepzwee/mediafire-getlink/README.md

 # mediafire-getlink

-Slightly fixed version of [mediafire-link](https://www.npmjs.com/package/mediafire-link) which has no Github repository anymore as far as I know.
+Fork of [mediafire-link](https://github.com/azgar44/mediafire-link) which I initially made because the author didn't have a Github repository linked nor was it handling instant download links (memleak).

+I am actively using this in some of my projects so any bug I find will be fixed here.

 ## Example